-Upon my most recent visit Down Under to Adelaide, I had the pleasure of introducing my son to my love of the Australian wildlife.
-Adelaide is the capital of South Australia, which is "wildly" know for it's wildlife experiences.
-With this visit, I made sure that our first full day in the state would be filled with an experience he wouldn't forget.
+Upon my most recent visit Down Under to Adelaide, I enjoyed introducing my son to my love of Australian wildlife.
+Adelaide is the capital of South Australia, which is “wildly” know for its wildlife experiences.
+With this visit, I made sure that our first full day in the state would be filled with an experience he wouldn’t forget.

-The park is open daily from 9:30 a.m.-5:00 p.m. (with the exception of Christmas).
-What makes the wildlife parks in Australia a bit more unique than the familiar American zoo is the up close and personal encounters you get to have with the wildlife.
+The park is open daily from 9:30 a.m.-5:00 p.m. (except for Christmas).
+What makes the wildlife parks in Australia a bit more unique than the familiar American zoo is the close and personal encounters you get to have with the wildlife.
 Imagine yourself in a giant kid zoo.
 Different educational and close encounters are scheduled throughout the day.
 The park has an eatery and gift shop as well.
-When buying your ticket (which runs about $22 AUD), you can pick up a map along with food for the animals.
+When buying your ticket (which runs about AUD 22), you can pick up a map along with food for the animals.